meehadjawwad/faiz_bot/README.md

 In the end, I had a list that contained all the verses from all the links in the original parent page.
 Every element of the list was a couplet (with some exceptions, of course).

-###Formatting the list
+### Formatting the list

 Some basic formatting was performed on the list such as removing duplicates and blank entries, and replacing `,` with `\`

-###Tweeting
+### Tweeting

 Using the ```update_status``` method in ```tweepy```, I used a while loop to publish a tweet every 4 hours.
 The content of the tweet was simply an element from the poetry list, chosen at random.

 ## Aim 2 - Likes and Replies

-###Organising Mentions
+### Organising Mentions

 The first step was to access and store all the tweets that need to be liked and replied to (all the tweets that mention the bot).

-The `mentions_timeline` method in `tweepy` is useful because it allows you tu specify the 'since_id' in regards to the tweets you want returned.
+The `mentions_timeline` method in `tweepy` is useful because it allows you tu specify the `since_id` in regards to the tweets you want returned.

 I made a new text file in order to access and store all the tweets that are returned, and two functions to read and write to the file.
-The first function stores the tweet_id of every mention that the bot receives to the file, and the second function reads the tweet_id from the file.
+The first function stores the `tweet_id` of every mention that the bot receives to the file, and the second function reads the `tweet_id` from the file.

-###Liking and Replying
+### Liking and Replying

+The main function has the following steps:

+1. Access the last saved `tweet_id` and filter new mentions using that as `since_id`
+2. Use the `update_status` method to post a new tweet that includes: the username of the tweet (in mentions) and a random element from the poetry list.
+3. Store the `tweet_id` of this mention in the text file, so it can be used as the starting point of the next filter.